-Primary ovarian insufficiency — also called premature ovarian failure — occurs when the ovaries stop functioning normally before age 40.
-When this happens, your ovaries don't produce normal amounts of the hormone estrogen or release eggs regularly.
-This condition often leads to infertility.
+Primary ovarian insufficiency occurs when the ovaries stop functioning as they should before age 40.
+When this happens, your ovaries don't produce typical amounts of the hormone estrogen or release eggs regularly.
+This condition is also called premature ovarian failure and often leads to infertility.

 Primary ovarian insufficiency is sometimes confused with premature menopause, but these conditions aren't the same.
 Women with primary ovarian insufficiency can have irregular or occasional periods for years and might even get pregnant.
 But women with premature menopause stop having periods and can't become pregnant.